sushantsl/test-troika/README.md

 # test-troika
 This is a test repository created for having fun learning git

+Only Sushant Lokhande, Anshul Yadav and Abhishek Singh are allowed to contribute to this repository